Clubs

 Open Minds Society

-Open Minds Society is a club dedicated to spreading mental health awareness.
-Through researching and discussing mental health issues, our club strives to educate and promote mental health awareness in our school community.
-In previous years, we have created podcast episodes, created infographics, organized a school-wide letter exchanging project, participated in TELL’s Step Up Challenge event to encourage conversations about mental health, and inform our community on various ways we can take care of our mental health and help others.
-We hope to bring further impact to our school as well as Tokyo by continuing to be involved with TELL Japan, an English lifeline NPO, and contributing to donations for mental health organizations with fundraisers.
+Open Minds Society is a club dedicated to spreading awareness of mental health.
+Through discussing mental health and exploring wellness techniques, our club strives to educate and promote mental health awareness within our club as well as in our school community.
+In previous years, we have created infographics, sold wellness-themed stickers, organized a mental health awareness free dress day, and donated to TELL Japan.
+This year we plan to work more closely with our school counselors to identify ways to help promote wellness at school.
+We also hope to continue to bring a positive impact to our school as well as Tokyo by continuing to be involved with TELL Japan, an English lifeline NPO, and contributing to donations for mental health organizations with fundraisers.
+In addition, we hope to introduce new ways for our club members to pursue wellness within the club and on their own.

 TASSEL

 Our school’s TASSEL chapter serves as a medium for our dedicated club members to help alleviate poverty in rural Cambodia by teaching high-quality English to underprivileged children.
-We spend the first-semester raising funds to support the TASSEL organization; this year, the villages are specifically struggling with constant flash floods, and our club is working to bring much-needed help to these villagers through fundraisers.
+For the first semester of the school year, members aim to raise funds for the TASSEL organization; this year, we have to raise extra funds to account for the senior center established in Cambodia that entertains and teaches the elderly English, as the older generation deserves to feel loved too.
 We also continue to educate ourselves about the tragic history of Cambodia to truly understand the significance of our roles as compassionate volunteers.
-During semester two, our club members teach the TASSEL students English through video calls or essay corrections.
+During semester two, our club members enter the teaching season, where the TASSEL students are taught English through video calls or essay corrections.
 Either way, our club members get to develop a close relationship with the Cambodian community to remind the villagers that love can be shared despite their struggles.